A HEAVENLY INTERVENTION!

 TRADITIONALLY PART OF DAILY LIFE IN CYPRUS

 While church bells are traditionally part of daily life in Cypriot villages, several residents complained that the noise in this case far exceeded normal practice.
-Evidence of recordings of each incident of excessive bell ringing at volume for unusually long times was presented to the police, who eventually placed the priest under arrest.
+Evidence of recordings for several of the excessive bell ringing at a volume for extended periods of time incidents were presented to the police.
+They then placed the priest under arrest following a lengthy investigation.

 A COURT APPEARANCE

-The village priest has since appeared before a Nicosia court facing a total of 20 charges.
-The charges include a complaint against him for noise pollution, public nuisance, and using a loudspeaker without a permit.
+The village priest has since appeared before a Nicosia court facing a total of 20 related charges.
+These include complaints against him for noise pollution, public nuisance, and using a loudspeaker without a permit.
 Several other complaints include holding services at erratic times and not managing proper access to his church.

 ONGOING LEGAL PROCEEDINGS